ibm-cloud-docs/openwhisk/pkg_translator.md

 {: #usage_translator}

 To use the actions in this package, run commands in the following format:
+{: shortdesc}

 ```
 ibmcloud fn action invoke language-translator-v3/<action_name> -b -p <param name> <param>
 ```
 {: pre}

 All actions require a version parameter in the format YYYY-MM-DD.
 When the API is changed in a backwards-incompatible way, a new version date is released.
-See more details in the [API reference](https://www.ibm.com/watson/developercloud/language-translator/api/v3/curl.html?curl#versioning){: external}.
+See more details in the [API reference](https://cloud.ibm.com/apidocs/language-translator#versioning){: external}.

 This package's functions use the current version of Language Translator, `2018-05-01`.
 Try out the `identify` action.

 ```
 ibmcloud fn action invoke language-translator-v3/identify -b -p version 2018-05-01 -p text hola
 ```
 {: pre}